Onelinerhub/onelinerhub/nginx-lua/how-to-use-luarocks-modules-in-nginx-lua.md

-# How to use Luarocks modules in Nginx Lua
+# How to use Luarocks and other modules in Nginx Lua

 ### After installation of [Luarocks](https://luarocks.org/) module, we need to add its include path into Nginx Lua environment: